TwanAsselbergs/happy-herbivore/README.md

    - Provides a seamless ordering experience on a touchscreen or kiosk.

 3. Back-end (`/dashboard`)

    - A dashboard accessible only to employees.
    - Displays incoming orders and relevant statistics for order management.

+4. Documents (`/docs`)
+   - The video, receipt and questions from the field research (`/docs/field-research`)
+   - Test documents (compatibility- functional- and performance test) (`/docs/tests`)
+   - Database ERD, functional design and UI design.

 ## Installation Guide